SuyashLakhotia/TechInterview/5 - OS Fundamentals.md

 ## Processes & Threads

 - A process is an instance of a program in execution.
 It is an independent entity to which system resources are allocated.
 Each process executes in a separate address space and one process cannot access the data of another process.
-However, inter-process communication is possible using pipes, files, sockets etc.
+However, inter-process communication is possible using pipes, files, sockets, etc.
 - A thread is a particular execution path of a process.
 It exists within a process and shares the process' resources.
 Multiple threads within the same process will share the same heap space but each thread still has its own registers and its own stack.

 ## Mutexes & Semaphores